verrazzano/docs/content/en/docs/uninstall/upgrade/_index.md

 To upgrade the Verrazzano installation, you need to change the version of your installed Verrazzano resource to the version supported by the
 Verrazzano platform operator.

-**NOTE:** You may only change the `version` field during an upgrade; changes to other fields or component configurations are not supported at this time.
+**NOTE**: You may only change the `version` field during an upgrade; changes to other fields or component configurations are not supported at this time.

 In one simple step, you can upgrade to a specified version of Verrazzano using this command.
 {{< clipboard >}}